ShockScript/SDN/ls/global-objects.md

 - The `Prt` function logs message to the debug console.
 - The `Rnd` function returns a randomic number.
 It can be optionally argumented with a range in the form `Rnd(FromN, ToN)`.
+- The `Flags` function does nothing.
+It is used as a decorator for determining flags enumerations.

 ## Collection